ganskef/LittleProxy-mitm/README.md

 LittleProxy-mitm is an extension for [LittleProxy](https://github.com/adamfisk/LittleProxy) which enables Man-In-The-Middle.
-It provides for so all the filter capabilities of LittleProxy with HTTPS sites, too.
-It's used on Android devices too, but HTTPS fails with Version 5+ at the moment.
+It provides for so all the filter capabilities of LittleProxy with HTTPS sites.
+It's used on Android devices too.
 To answer HTTPS while offline for caching purposes consider to use [ganskef/LittleProxy-parent](https://github.com/ganskef/LittleProxy-parent).
 See [Aldo Cortesi](http://corte.si/posts/code/mitmproxy/howitworks/index.html) for a detailed description of proxy interception processes.